 Jurisdictions regularly amend General Plans to reflect changed conditions and situations.
-For instance, amendments may be needed when new State laws require an adjustment of land use or inclusion of policies.
-The periodic update of the Housing Element to incorporate the latest RHNA production goals is considered an amendment to the General Plan.
-Additionally, many cities also have processes under which property owners can apply for changes to their land use designation.
-And when years pass and a jurisdiction is approaching the planning horizon in its current plan, the jurisdiction must undertake a comprehensive overhaul of the Plan to extend the planning horizon further into the future.
+Amendments may be needed when new State laws require an adjustment of land use or inclusion of policies.
+The update of the Housing Element, required every eight years to incorporate the latest RHNA production goals, is also considered an amendment to the General Plan.
+Many cities also have processes under which property owners can apply for changes to their land use designation.
+When a jurisdiction is approaching the planning horizon in its current plan, the jurisdiction must undertake a comprehensive overhaul of the Plan to extend the planning horizon further into the future.

-On occasion, a jurisdiction will determine that certain neighborhoods or areas need a more fine-grained approach to planning.
-In such cases, it can create a Specific Plan that implements city-wide/county-wide General Plan policies but with a customized set of development standards.
-Adoption of a Specific Plan, in effect, is another way to amend the General Plan.
+A jurisdiction may determine that certain areas planned for strategic growth need a more fine-grained approach to planning.
+In such cases, it can create a Specific Plan that implements General Plan policies but with a customized set of development standards.
+Adoption of a Specific Plan is another way to amend the General Plan.

 Comprehensive or piecemeal amendments to a General Plan or adoption/revision of a Specific Plan provide opportunities for public involvement in advocating for more affordable housing and housing with deeper affordability levels.